-Do you know the guitar nut type can drastically impact your guitar tone?
-This is important to note because being one of the smallest components, it is usually underestimated!
+The guitar nut type can drastically impact your guitar tone!
+Being one of the smallest components on your guitar, this is usually underestimated!

 In this article, I will discuss ALL the pros and cons of each with some recommendations… Let’s get started!

 What Is the Guitar Nut?

 The nut rests at the end of your fretboard and is the last component that the strings come in contact with before reaching the headstock.

 In short, it ensures the strings are at the right height above the fretboard (they help control the action at the top of the fretboard) and ensure the strings are evenly spaced.

 The nut will impact the tone of your instruments open strings.